How Many Atoms Are In Each Elemental Sample

 Dealing with Isotopes: A More Realistic Approach

 The calculations above assume the element exists as a single isotope.
-However, most elements exist as a mixture of isotopes, each with a slightly different mass.
+Still, most elements exist as a mixture of isotopes, each with a slightly different mass.
 The atomic weight listed on the periodic table is a weighted average of the masses of all naturally occurring isotopes.
-Therefore, our calculations provide an approximation, not a precise value.
+That's why, our calculations provide an approximation, not a precise value.
 For highly precise calculations, one needs to consider the isotopic composition of the specific sample.

 Beyond Single Elements: Extending the Concept to Compounds and Molecules

 The principles discussed can be extended to compounds and molecules.
 To calculate the number of atoms in a sample of a compound, you must first determine the molar mass of the compound by summing the molar masses of all its constituent atoms, then follow the same steps outlined above.
-This requires a deeper understanding of stoichiometry and chemical formulas.
-For instance, calculating the number of atoms in a sample of water (H₂O) would involve considering the molar masses of both hydrogen and oxygen and accounting for two hydrogen atoms for every oxygen atom.
+Still, this requires a deeper understanding of stoichiometry and chemical formulas.
+Here's one way to look at it: calculating the number of atoms in a sample of water (H₂O) would involve considering the molar masses of both hydrogen and oxygen and accounting for two hydrogen atoms for every oxygen atom.

 Practical Applications and Significance